 There are several easy ways to quickly assess major aspects of your fertility at home.

-5. Stay Away From Bad Stuff and Eat A Healthy Diet
+5. Stay Away From These Toxins and Eat A Healthy Diet

 Alcohol and smoking decrease fertility, make it less likely to get pregnant and increase pregnancy complications once you get pregnant.